taher-anjary/UDP_Selective_Repeat/README.md

 ```ruby
 python receiver.py 60000 10 0 5
 ```
-This will start the Receiver Side and must be run before the Reciever Side.
+This will start the Receiver Side and must be run after the Sender Side is initiaited.
 The arguments above represent the following:

 **python receiver.py <bind_port> <window_size_N> <packet_loss_probability_p> <max_packet_delay_Dmax>**

 where:
-- **<bind_port>** is the port number onto which the local host reciver binds to.
+- **<bind_port>** is the port number onto which the local host receiver binds to.
 - **<window_size_N>** is the is the number of the number of packets in the sliding window that are expected at a time.
 - **<packet_loss_probability_p>** is the probability that a successflly recived packet will be dropped- this is to simultate a lossy network.
 - **<max_packet_delay_Dmax>** is used to randomly select a time delay between [0, Dmax] seconds to simulate a packets travelling across different distances.